 Music Finder Database records provide an easy way to quickly select the style and tempo and, perhaps, a beginning, for songs.
 Unfortunately, the "songs" provided in the preset music finder database records do not give the actual song name, but a variation of it, supposedly to protect Yamaha from copyright suits.

 Although it is sometimes easy to figure out the original song title, it is far easier to simply have the correct song titles.
 The MFD files provided below are similar to the original preset files, but with the song titles corrected.
 Since some people have trouble downloading an ".mfd" file, I have also provided a delimited text file for each mfd database.
 Note that the mfd files work only on the specific keyboard for which they were created.
 You can, however, use MusicFinder View to convert an mfd so it can be used on a different keyboard.
-If you want all of the mfds or all of the txt files, click on the links provided here to download a zip file with all the keyboard files shown in the table below.

 A major reason the mfd records are keyboard specific is that they refer to internal preset styles but not all keyboards have the same set of preset styles.
 As mentioned above, there are utilities that can convert a Music Finder File for one instrument into one that can be used on a different instrument.
 An example of how this is done is shown below using Michael Bedesem's Music Finder View program.